MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/common-challenges-and-requirements.md

 # Common challenges and requirements

-When implementing Guides in regulated industries, it's a common mistake not to consider the business and regulation requirements from the beginning.
+When implementing Dynamics 365 Guides in regulated industries, it's a common mistake not to consider the business and regulation requirements from the beginning.
 In the implementation process, stakeholders from the business, IT, and Quality Assurance (QA) must work together to get requirements from the three competence areas aligned.
 Involve the competence areas throughout the work and have them approve how to govern and operate the framework established around Guides.

 Identify if QA processes and audit trails can be supported by existing processes and systems or implemented as part of the Guides solution.
 Determine the traceability for management and storage of the individual guides and versions.